 Most hotels, especially in Georgia, will make sure all issues are cleaned up properly.
 They hire licensed death cleanup professionals such as our staff at Georgia Clean.
 However, some motels and hotels cut corners by having people untrained in blood cleanup do the job or don’t clean up the entire mess.

 Experienced professionals will know all the places where blood could go.
 Places such as in the air intake system, in gaps between the toilet and the floor.
 They will also have the powerful industrial-grade cleaners most hotels don’t keep on hand to fully use disinfect the area.
 Regular housekeeping staff should never clean up after these kinds of deaths in a hotel room.
 Doing so without the proper support, training, and experience can be emotionally and physically damaging.
 Such staff are also liable to miss areas blood has seeped into that can then damage the health of other guests and the hotel’s reputation.

 At Georgia Clean, we make sure the entire room is cleaned and fully disinfected.

 What is the process when someone dies in a hotel room?

 When someone dies in a hotel room, the hotel staff typically call the police to report the death.
 Investigators then arrive to discern what happened and collect evidence.
-After the coroner removes the body, the police finish the investigation, and a cause of death may be looked into.
-Once the police have left and released the scene back to the property owner, it is then up to the owner of the hotel to clean up the blood and other body fluids, making sure all surfaces are disinfected and the environment safe for all future guests.
+After the coroner removes the body, the police finish the investigation to find the cause of death.
+Once the police released the scene back to the property owner, it is then up to the hotel owner to clean up body fluids.
+They have to make sure all surfaces are disinfected and the environment safe for all future guests.